Weight loss that works

 1%

-Most Americans struggle with their weight, yet only 1% of American doctors are trained in obesity medicine.
-Found’s doctor-led approach is designed by that 1%.
+of American doctors are certified in obesity medicine.
+Found's program was designed by that 1%.

 20%*